jensenemi/Quick-Recipes-Analysis/README.md

 ## Final Model
 My final model uses 'n_ingredients', 'carbohydrates (PDV)', 'n_steps', and 'calories (#)' for the features.
 I added 'n_steps' because I thought it could be helpful in predicting how long a recipe will take to make.
 If there are more steps, then it possibly takes longer.
 I also added 'calories (#)' because I thought there may be some relation between minutes and how many calories are in a recipe.
 Something quick and easy to make might have less calories in it.
 Both of these features reflect the complexity of a recipe and how long it takes to make.

+I used the RandomForestRegressor as my modeling algorithm.
+To improve my baseline model, I also used GridSearchCV to make my final model more accurate.
+For the hyperparameters, I chose n_estimators and max_depth since they performed the best.